Neymar sues Zélia Duncan and asks for an explanation about the artist's criticism

 The artist deleted the publication shortly after.
 Neymar wants her to confirm that she made the post and questions the reasons for being deleted.
 In addition, it asks for explanations of what Zélia meant by ‘disappointment as a citizen’ and ‘pay your taxes’.

-– Did the defendant have access to the records of any tax administrative procedure, any tax enforcement action or any other procedure or process in order to make said statement and publish it on her social network? – completes another part.
+– Did the defendant have access to the records of any tax administrative procedure, any tax foreclosure action or any other procedure or proceeding in order to make said statement and publish it on her social network? – completes another section.

 According to ‘Uol’, Neymar’s lawyers are leaning on a possible crime of defamation and suggested the retraction of Zélia Duncan, who said she was not aware of the process until this morning.

-– There is no reason for this [processo] Go forward.
+– There’s no reason for that [processo] Go forward.
 It’s funny to know that Neymar did this.
 I think it’s very disproportionate for a guy who has so much to do, but something hurt about him.
 We are in difficult internet times.
 I’ll find out – reported to ‘Uol’.